 - Spread the remaining tofu in an even layer over the stuffing, completely covering it, and smooth it to the edge of the pan.

-- Spread glaze with a brush.
+- Spread the glaze with a brush.
 Bake in the oven until the top is dark golden brown, about 60 - 75 minutes.
 Add more glaze if you like.

 - Cut into slices and serve.
 Optionally serve with gravy.